Women in the history of music

 (1968 – 〜)

-Oumou Sangaré is a Grammy Award-winning Malian musician and songwriter who became well-known in the early 90's.
-Ambassador of the Wassoulou culture, her music was mainly inspired by the popular music and traditional dances of southern Mali.
-Many of her songs advocate for women’s rights, love, and marriage (especially, freedom of choice in marriage).
+Oumou Sangaré is a Grammy Award-winning Malian singer and songwriter who gained prominence in the early 1990s.
+An ambassador of Wassoulou culture, her music draws from traditional southern Malian styles.
+Many of her songs advocate for women’s rights and address themes like love and freedom of choice in marriage.

 Madonna